-I am a Lecturer in Security and Crime Science in the Department of Security and Crime Science at University College London.
+I am an Associate Professor in Security and Crime Science in the Department of Security and Crime Science at University College London.
 I am part of UCL's Academic Centre of Excellence in Cyber-Security Research (ACE-CSR) and a Principal Investigator at the Research Institute in Socio-Technical Security (RISCS).
 I currently lead UCL's part of the 3-year ESPRC project Protecting public-facing professionals and their dependents online (3PO).

 My research focuses on human-centred security and privacy.
 I fundamentally believe that security and privacy are never the primary task but should instead be seen as an enabler for productivity and society more generally.
 I work with people and organisations to build and study systems and policies that are both secure and productive.